 The vitamin C in lemons also promotes collagen production, which helps produce smooth, healthy skin.
 In fact, in a study published in the American Journal of Clinical Nutrition, researchers found that regularly consuming vitamin C led to younger-looking skin and less wrinkles.

 Drinking water, especially warm lemon water, first thing in the morning, can help you increase your metabolism and maintain a healthy weight.
+Warm lemon water is a great way to start your morning, whether you are trying to lose weight or not.
 Of course, drinking lemon water by itself isn’t going to be a cure-all weight-loss solution, but when combined with other healthy habits, lemon water helps.